levsero/test_embed/doc/core.md

 `zE('webWidget:on', 'userEvent', function(userEvent<object>));`

 Executes a callback when a user event is fired.
-This can be used as a flexible way of integrating third party analytics tools into the widget.
-For enabling events reporting to Google Analytics, see the [analytics setting](./settings#analytics).
+This can be used as a flexible way of integrating third party analytics tools into the widget, and filtering events sent to Google Analytics.
+This setting can be applied even when the [analytics setting](./settings#analytics) is used to disable user events tracking.

 ##### Parameters